jeremyrrose/record-collection/StepOne.md

 * Create the record in the database.
 * Push the newly created record ID into the artist's `records` array and `.save()` the artist in the database.

 Phwew!
 That's a lot.
+But it provides a hint as to how we can to build the same sort of relationship into new `Record`s that we add to the database in future steps.

-Now run `node seed/records.js` in your terminal.
-You should see the new records and updated artists listed in your terminal.
+For now, just run `node seed/records.js` in your terminal.
+You should see the new records and updated artists listed on the screen.

 Drop into your MongoDB shell and run some queries to check that the seed data is there...